valkey-io/valkey-doc/docs/manual/patterns/indexes/index.md

 ===

 So far we checked indexes which are useful to query by range or by single item.
-However other Redis data structures such as Sets or Lists can be used in order to build other kind of indexes.
+However other Valkey data structures such as Sets or Lists can be used in order to build other kind of indexes.
 They are very commonly used but maybe we don't always realize they are actually a form of indexing.